 A variety of state staff handle day-to-day management for each program and, to the extent the program utilizes providers or contractors to deliver services under the program, a part of the state staff's role is to assure accountability of these providers and contractors.
 In this role, state staff provide direct monitoring of contracted activities and may assess damages or other formal consequences when contract standards are not met.
 There are also state staff who receive reporting (from state systems or from providers/contractors, or both) and are tasked with analyzing the reports and other data to inform assessment of program administration, service delivery, and outcomes.
 Because legislative, federal, or other external reports may be required for these programs, staff will then package this data into external reports for public sharing or other levels of review outside the department.
-Phase One of this report focuses on the external points of accountability that oversee the state administration of programs.
+Phase 1 of this report focused on the external points of accountability that oversee the state administration of programs.
+Phase 2 of this report adds detail on state contracting process and oversight by EOHHS and DCYF.